eyeonicon/go-icon-sdk/README.md

 ### Imports

 Depending on what you want to do you need to import different packages.
-In most, if not all cases you will need the client and networks package.
+In most, if not all cases, you will need the client and networks package.

 ```go
 import(